-How Does Biofeedback Therapy Work?
+How Does Biofeedback for Addiction Work?

 - Patients are hooked up to an electroencephalograph and shown what their responses to negative stimuli are.
 These could be cravings for the drug, withdrawal symptoms, or triggers that could create cravings.

 - The patient is able to see their progress as they begin to change their body’s reactions to negative stimuli.
-Over time, they will no longer need to see the changes on a monitor and they will be able to simply control their symptoms on their own.
+Over time, they will no longer need to see the changes on a monitor and they will be able to control their symptoms on their own.

 When Should Biofeedback Therapy Occur?

 Of course, biofeedback therapy can also be effective in addiction treatment, especially for those who have been using for many years.
-These individuals can benefit greatly from the ability to control their reactions toward triggers and cravings in order to safely avoid relapse.
+These individuals can benefit greatly from the ability to control their reactions toward triggers in order to safely avoid relapse.

 How Long Does Biofeedback Last?

 Sessions are normally one hour long, and most biofeedback therapists recommend patients receive at least 10 weekly sessions.
 This amount is usually necessary before they will be able to control their reactions without the help of therapy.
 This can be shorter or longer, depending on the patient, but most therapists recommend this time frame.